Discover Our Fresh Look!

 The Animation Sunday

 𝗧𝗵𝗲 𝗔𝗻𝗶𝗺𝗮𝘁𝗶𝗼𝗻 𝗦𝘂𝗻𝗱𝗮𝘆 is a weekly newsletter for animators.
-Every Sunday, I share short film reviews, creative insights, and personal notes from life as an animator and creator.
+Every Sunday, I share short film reviews, animation tips and personal notes from life as an animator and creator.
 Inside, you’ll find curated shorts, animation tips, reflections on craft and career, and ideas to keep your animation and creativity alive.

 Read more from The Animation Sunday